Message from the Dean

 USC is the only private school of pharmacy on a major health sciences campus.
-This affords our students a unique environment of professionalism and opens the doors for clinical opportunities immediately on campus, including those at the USC University Hospital, USC Norris Cancer Hospital, and either of the pharmacies owned and operated by the School.
+This affords our students a unique environment of professionalism and opens the doors for clinical opportunities immediately on campus, including those at the Keck Hospital of USC, USC Norris Cancer Hospital, and the three pharmacies owned and operated by the School.
 USC School of Pharmacy students also find a rich professional and social atmosphere on the Health Sciences Campus, interacting with colleagues and faculty from various schools.

-This interdisciplinary environment also fosters leading-edge research and strengthens the School's dedication to revolutionizing health care through discoveries and innovations that improve people's lives.
+This interdisciplinary environment also fosters leading-edge research and strengthens the School’s dedication to revolutionizing health care through discoveries and innovations that improve people’s lives.
 Our research enterprise has been rewarded with significant grants from the National Institutes of Health that support the School’s unique interdisciplinary approaches to drug development, targeting, delivery and discovery.
-Our drug research platforms are complemented by a vibrant program in health economics and policy, which includes a unique collaboration between our School and the School of Policy, Planning and Development in the Schaeffer Center for Health Policy and Economics.
+Our drug research platforms are complemented by a vibrant program in health economics and policy, which includes a unique collaboration between our School and the Price School of Public Policy in the Schaeffer Center for Health Policy and Economics.

-In fact,the USC School of Pharmacy is #2 in the nation for NIH funding for pharmacy schools.
+In fact, the USC School of Pharmacy is #1 in the nation for external research funding for private pharmacy schools.
 This provides an exciting and engaging environment for students pursuing MS and PhD degrees at the School.
 Also, the School’s Regulatory Science program, preparing the next generation of leaders for the pharmaceutical and medical device industries, offers both MS and DRSc degrees.
 Since many of our regulatory science students are working executives, classes are offered in either a traditional or distance learning format.